victorers1/personal-blog/src/content/notes/scrum-course.md

 ### Open to Changes

-THe Scrum team and the stakeholder needs to agree to never change the current running sprint backlog, but this doesn't mean this will never happen.
+The Scrum team and the stakeholder needs to agree to never change the current running Sprint backlog, but this doesn't mean this will never happen.
 A well structured Scrum team will be capable of dealing with the minor changes (since it don't happens frequently).

-## Roles

-### Scrum Master

-- Knows all about the Scrum framework (thus, Scrum *master*)
-- Guides those that don't know how to Scrum
-- Manages the processes and tools the team uses
-- Conducts the Scrum events
-- Facilitator
-- Encourages the each team member to be independent
-- Adapts the Scrum Framework to the project's reality

-### Product Owner

-- Listen to the stakeholders' needs
-- Translates the business objects to demands
-- Populate backlogs with demands
-- Give specifications to developers
-- Responsible for the final product

-### Developers

-- Translates demands to a final product

 ## Artifacts